InterSTEMDev/interstem.us/_posts/march2021blogs/2021-03-19-brain-on-fire-a-disease-almost-undocumented-in-medical-history.md

 Cahalan was seen by Dr. Souhel Najjar, a Syrian-American neurologist, after a month in the hospital.
 He asked her to draw a clock on a piece of paper.
 She drew the circles and the numbers one to 12 all on the right-hand side of the clock, but the left-hand side was blank.
 It revealed that she had left-side spatial neglect and that the right side of her brain, which controls her left field of vision, was inflamed.

 Najjar simply told her parents that her brain was on fire.
-This observation led to her getting diagnosed with anti-NMDA receptor encephalitis, a very rare autoimmune disease that is almost undocumented in the medical literature.
+This observation led to her getting diagnosed with <a href="https://en.wikipedia.org/wiki/Anti-NMDA_receptor_encephalitis#:~:text=Anti%2DNMDA%20receptor%20encephalitis%20is,%2C%20headache%2C%20and%20feeling%20tired." target="_blank">anti-NMDA receptor encephalitis</a>, a very rare autoimmune disease that is almost undocumented in the medical literature.
 Dr. Josep Dalmau and colleagues at the University of Pennsylvania first discovered anti-NMDA receptor encephalitis in 2007.

-The disorder was portrayed in the 2016 Netflix film Brain on Fire in which Susannah Cahalan was played by Chloe Grace Moretz.
-This film was based on Susannah’s book called “Brain on Fire: My Month of Madness” after chronicling her experience in a 2009 New York Post report.
+The disorder was portrayed in the 2016 Netflix film <a href="https://www.youtube.com/watch?v=VZn6G0M9wNs" target="_blank">Brain on Fire</a> in which Susannah Cahalan was played by Chloe Grace Moretz.
+This film was based on Susannah’s book called “<a href="https://en.wikipedia.org/wiki/Brain_on_Fire" target="_blank">Brain on Fire: My Month of Madness</a>” after chronicling her experience in a 2009 New York Post report.

 <br>
 <img src="{{ site.baseurl }}/images/blogs/2021/march/brainOnFireTwo.png" width="60%" style="display: block; margin: 0 auto"/>